Cleanliness and log-characteristic cycles for vector bundles with flat connections: Nonarchimedean differential modules

 In general, $\mathsf{Irr}^\sharp(V)$ is the union of $\mathsf{Irr}^\sharp(V_i)$ for $V_i$ Jordan-H\"older factors of $V$.
 Here, those Jordan-H\"older factors $V_i$ with $\Irr(V_i)=0$ contribute $(0, \dots, 0)$ with multiplicity $\dim V_i$ to $\mathsf{Irr}^\sharp(V)$.

-\begin{remark} Careful readers might have noticed that, even when $\Irr(V)=0$, one can use Deligne-Malgrange lattice (see \cite[Section~2.4]{kedlaya-sabbah1}) to extract some information on the valuations $v_2, \dots, v_{m}$.
-So, it is somewhat problematic to define $\mathsf{Irr}^\sharp(V)$ to be all zero in this case.
-One can probably develop the theory this way.
-However, we did not take this approach because (a) the information on irregular piece is enough to deduce our main theorem, and (b) this is a special phenomenon for residual characteristic zero case and we hope to keep parallel with the treatment in characteristic $p>0$ where Deligne-Malgrange lattices are not available. \end{remark}
+\begin{remark} Careful readers may have noticed that, even when $\Irr(V)=0$, one can use Deligne-Malgrange lattice (see \cite[Section~2.4]{kedlaya-sabbah1}) to extract some information on the valuations $v_2, \dots, v_{m}$, and hence develop certain version of the multi-valuational irregularities this way.
+However, we do not take this approach because (a) the information on the irregular pieces is what we need for our main theorem, and (b) this is a special phenomenon for residual characteristic zero case and we hope to keep parallel with the treatment in characteristic $p>0$ where Deligne-Malgrange lattices are not available. \end{remark}